nnkennard/peer-review-profiler/README.md

 bash run_feature_pipeline.sh -i [input_json_file] -r [run_name]
 ```

-Name the run something that will indicate which input json file was used.
+Name the run something that will help identify which input json file was used.
 The generated features will be found in a `[run_name]/final_features.json`.

 ## Feature pipeline